carolernst-uzh/KotlinTutorial/README.md

 Take 10 minutes to have a look at the basic syntax structure on https://learnxinyminutes.com/docs/kotlin/.

 ## Final git pull
-Before the start of the tutorial, ideally do another quick "git pull" command in the terminal to be sure you are on the latest version of the template.
+Before the start of the tutorial, do another quick "git pull" command in the terminal to be sure you are on the latest version of the template.